Ayushverma8/InstaDropie/README.md

 ##[Demo](https://ayushverma8.github.io/InstaDropie/)

-InstaDropie is a web utility that allows you to save all your files via doawload link to dropbox immediatialy without hassle of downloading it to local.
+InstaDropie is a web utility that allows you to save all your files via download link to dropbox immediately without hassle of downloading it to local.

   - Easy to Use
   - Can Rename link data before saving
-  - Utility to define the directory to save !
+  - Utility to define the directory before saving  !